mconlon17/vivo-etl/README.md

     JSON -> raw RDF -> VIVO RDF -> VIVO triplestore

-For CSV and TSV files, first convert them to JSON and then follow the same pipeline.
+For CSV and TSV files, first convert them to JSON using csv2json (see below) and then follow the same pipeline.

 Notice that nothing here is particularly "VIVO" -- we are just making triples and loading them to a triple store in accordance with some semantics of our choice.